-1. Look for straight L-ascorbic acid (LAA) in serums.
+Look for straight L-ascorbic acid (LAA) in serums.

-2. Packaging makes a difference.
+Packaging makes a difference.

 Vitamin C can break down in UV light and lessen its potency.
 Make sure the packaging is sealed and bottled in opaque squeeze tubes or pump bottles, or at the very least a dark amber bottle.
 Store in a cool, dry place.
 Downside: If the product turns yellow-brown or smells off, it could mean the vitamin C has oxidized and lost its potency.

-3. Vitamin C powder is inexpensive, easy, and doesn't degrade.
+Vitamin C powder is inexpensive, easy, and doesn't degrade.

-4. Antioxidants can increase vitamin C's potency.
+Antioxidants can increase vitamin C's potency.

 Vitamin C works on its own, but pairing it with other antioxidants can boost its potency.
-"Certain antioxidants are synergistic," says Dr. Hunter.
+"Certain antioxidants are synergistic," says Hunter.
 "They strengthen one another, regenerate one another, and last longer in the body, so they're more available in the skin."
-One study found that vitamin E and ferulic acid increase vitamin C's effectiveness eight-fold.
-Try SkinCeuticals C E Ferulic ($97) or Drunk Elephant C-Firma Day Serum ($80).
-Other additives to look for: hyaluronic acid to smooth the skin and aloe to soothe.
+One study1 found that vitamin E and ferulic acid increase vitamin C's effectiveness eightfold.
+Try Marie Veronique Vitamins C+E+Ferulic Serum or Drunk Elephant C-Firma Day Serum.
+Another option is EGCG, which is the most active component in green tea, like in Beauty Stat Universal C Skin Refiner.
+Other additives to look for: hyaluronic acid to smooth the skin, and aloe to soothe.
 Downside: With more active ingredients, products can get pricey.

 Apply vitamin C in the morning.

-Keep an eye out for new technology...and old.
+Keep an eye out for new technology.

 Why you should take vitamin C supplements.